Skip to main content

 We’ve come up with a series of general scavenger hunt riddles.
 Print out these clues and hide them at each location, creating a trail around the home.
 The first clue is given to the kids, and sends them to the first location.
 Remember to put a prize in a box at the end to reward them for all their great riddle-solving work!

-Before you recycle your empty Cushelle toilet roll tubes, you can reuse them for a scavenger hunt!
+Before you recycle your empty Cushelle toilet roll tubes (because of course your behind deserves the best!), you can reuse them for a scavenger hunt!
 They’re ideal for hiding scavenger hunt clues in plain sight.

 Here are some riddles you can use to lead your little detectives to find all of the household scavenger hunt items hidden in specific locations: